ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Device-to-Host (D2H) bandwidth
 ===============================

-Run the test to collect performance characteristics of D2H copy operations of a given ROCm platform.
+Run the following test to collect performance characteristics of D2H copy operations of a given ROCm platform.

 .. code-block::